 Reconciliation - Moving Forward

-The Province has completed several agreements with First Nations in B.C. that create the opportunity for comprehensive and lasting reconciliation:
+The Province has completed several agreements with First Nations in B.C. that create the opportunity for comprehensive and lasting reconciliation (listed by First Nation alphabetically):

 - Snuneymuxw First Nation Reconciliation Agreement (PDF, 5.6MB) – Signed March 26, 2013, the agreement creates economic opportunities to the Snuneymuxw through the transfer of three land parcels in the Mount Benson area.
 The agreement also transfers a culturally significant property in Departure Bay.
 Along with increasing certainty in the Nanaimo region, the agreement also includes an engagement protocol.